Patient and Public Information

 - Our aim for public engagement is to raise awareness of our research and to share the knowledge of antimicrobial resistance and healthcare associated infections.

 Click here for a copy of our PPIE strategy document and for more information on how to get involved with our research.

 Patient and Public Involvement, Engagement and Participation (PPIEP) Committee

-The Patient and Public Involvement, Engagement and Participation Committee consists of representatives including members of the general public and representatives of MMM team is led by the PPIEP Lead and supported by the Coordinator.
+The Patient and Public Involvement, Engagement and Participation Committee (PPIEP) consists of representatives including members of the general public and representatives of the MMM team.
+It is led by the PPIEP Lead and supported by the Coordinator.

 It is responsible for coordinating and supporting the activities of the MMM research team, and for the implementation of the PPIEP Strategy and activities.

 Are you interested in becoming part of the Steering Committee?